remotion-dev/remotion/packages/docs/docs/scaling.md

 The highest scale possible is `16` (sixteen times higher dimensions on each size or 256 times more pixels).

-Values between and 1 are allowed.
+Positive values below 1 are allowed.
 For example, `0.5` will half each dimension.

 The scale must result in a value that will result in even pixels.
-A value of `1.00000001` for a composition with a width of `1920` pixels is now allowed.
+A value of `1.00000001` for a composition with a width of `1920` pixels is not allowed.

 If you would like to downscale a composition from `1920` to `1280` pixels, pass a scale of `2/3` to avoid rounding errors.
 This does not currently work as a CLI flag.